CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 ### Shaping

-Traffic shaping allows a switch to send traffic at and average bitrate lower than the physical interface.
+Traffic shaping allows a switch to send traffic at an average bitrate lower than the physical interface.
 Traffic shaping prevents bursty traffic from being dropped by a receiving device that is either not capable of that rate of traffic or may have a policer limiting what will be accepted, for example, an ISP.

 Traffic shaping works by holding packets in the buffer and releasing them at time intervals called the `tc`.

 Cumulus Linux supports two-levels of hierarchical traffic shaping: one at the egress-queue level and one at the port level.
 This allows for minimum and maximum bandwidth guarantees for each egress-queue and a defined interface traffic shaping rate.

-Traffic shaping is configured in the `shaping.` section of `qos_features.conf`.
+Traffic shaping is configured in the `shaping` section of `qos_features.conf`.
 Traffic shaping configuration supports [Port Groups](#using-port-groups) to apply different shaping profiles to different ports.

-The `egr_queue` value is based on the configured [egress queue](#egress-queuing)
+The `egr_queue` value is based on the configured [egress queue](#egress-queuing).

 This is an example traffic shaping configuration.
 ```